 Streamlined device performance deployed across diverse geographic locations

 Improved employee productivity and fewer distractions while using mobile devices for work

 Security of corporate device and data with stringent policies and access control

 Customer engagement via remote customization of customer-facing devices

 Improved IT productivity by remote provisioning, troubleshooting, and automation of recurring tasks

 Protection and recovery of corporate data on lost/stolen devices with remote wipe-off

-IT teams should be able to configure security policies and business apps on devices in bulk, without having to physically handle them.
-This is especially critical for an enterprise having a workforce located at several geographic locations
+IT teams should be able to configure security policies and business apps on mobile devices in bulk, without having to physically handle them.
+This is especially critical for an enterprise having a workforce located at several geographic locations.

 3. Application Management

-An MDM solution should explicitly help in-app management- IT should be able to publish or block apps, update apps remotely and also push enterprise apps privately on managed devices.
+An MDM solution should explicitly help in-app management – IT should be able to publish or block apps, update apps remotely.
+Also, allow pushing enterprise apps privately on managed mobile devices.